awsdocs/amazon-eks-user-guide/doc_source/managing-vpc-cni.md

 ------

-## Updating the Amazon VPC CNI self\-managed add\-on<a name="updating-vpc-cni-add-on"></a>
+## Updating the Amazon VPC CNI plugin for Kubernetes self\-managed add\-on<a name="updating-vpc-cni-add-on"></a>

-If you have a 1\.17 cluster, or a 1\.18 or later cluster that you haven't added the Amazon VPC CNI Amazon EKS add\-on to, or need to manage the add\-on yourself, then complete the following steps to update the add\-on\.
-If you've added the Amazon VPC CNI Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI Amazon EKS add\-on](#updating-vpc-cni-eks-add-on) instead\.
+If you have a `1.17` cluster, or a `1.18` or later cluster that you haven't added the Amazon VPC CNI plugin for Kubernetes add\-on to, or need to manage the add\-on yourself, then complete the following steps to update the add\-on\.
+If you've added the Amazon VPC CNI plugin for Kubernetes Amazon EKS add\-on, complete the procedure in [Updating the Amazon VPC CNI plugin for Kubernetes add\-on](#updating-vpc-cni-eks-add-on) instead\.

 **Important**
 Versions are specified as `major-version.minor-version.patch-version` You should only update one minor version at a time\.
 For example, if your current minor version is `1.9` and you want to update to `1.11`, then you should update to `1.10` first, then update to `1.11`\.
 All versions work with all Amazon EKS supported Kubernetes versions, though not all features of each release work with all Kubernetes versions\.
-When using different Amazon EKS features, if a specific version of the CNI add\-on is required, then it's noted in the feature documentation\.
+When using different Amazon EKS features, if a specific version of the add\-on is required, then it's noted in the feature documentation\.
-We recommend that you update to version 1\.11\.0, though you can update to any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases), if necessary\.
+We recommend that you update to version `1.11.2`, though you can update to any [release version](https://github.com/aws/amazon-vpc-cni-k8s/releases), if necessary\.

 **To update the self\-managed add\-on**

 1. View `[releases](https://github.com/aws/amazon-vpc-cni-k8s/releases)` on GitHub to see the available versions and familiarize yourself with the changes in the version that you want to update to\.

-1. Use the following command to determine your cluster's current Amazon VPC CNI add\-on version:
+1. Use the following command to determine your cluster's current Amazon VPC CNI plugin for Kubernetes add\-on version:

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2